 Mount: Canon EF | Elements/groups: 6/5 | Diaphragm blades: 7 | Autofocus: Stepping motor | Stabilizer: None | Minimum focus distance: 0.35m | Maximum magnification: 0.21x | Filter thread: 49mm | Dimensions (WxL): 69x39mm | Weight: 160g

-The build quality of Canon’s recent EF 50mm f/1.8 lenses have felt a little suspect, right down to their plastic mounting plates.
-The latest edition feels much more solid, boasting a metal mounting plate and a better STM (Stepping Motor) autofocus system with an electronically coupled fly-by-wire focus ring.
+This is a much cheaper 'portrait' alternative to the Sigma lens (above) for Canon APS-C DSLR owners.
+It's true that the build quality of Canon’s recent EF 50mm f/1.8 lenses have felt a little suspect, right down to their plastic mounting plates, but this latest edition feels much more solid, boasting a metal mounting plate and a better STM (Stepping Motor) autofocus system with an electronically coupled fly-by-wire focus ring.
 A handling benefit is that the focus ring no longer rotates during autofocus and, although audible, autofocus is quieter than in preceding editions of the lens.
 Smooth autofocus transitions also become available for movie capture.
 The diaphragm blade count goes from five to seven, enabling a more well-rounded aperture when stopping down.
 The lens is wonderfully compact and a real lightweight at just 160g.
 It definitely punches above its weight in terms of image quality.

 17. Canon EF-M 32mm f/1.4 STM

 The best portrait lens option for Canon’s EOS M cameras